-The law on the forced retirement of employees is about to undergo a major transition.
-From 1st September 2018 all dismissals for retirement irrespective of the age of the employee.
-Retirement will become one of the potentially fair reasons for dismissal, but employees will still be able to claim unfair dismissal if they believe that the employer has acted unreasonably in requiring them to retire.
+Retirement is one of the fair reasons for dismissal, but employees will still be able to claim unfair dismissal if they believe that the employer has acted unreasonably in requiring them to retire.
 The dismissal will also amount to direct age discrimination unless the employer can show that it is justified - a 'proportionate means of achieving a legitimate aim'.

 The purpose of this guide